Japanese

 Foreign Languages and Literatures

 The Japanese specialization in Foreign Languages and Literatures develops proficiency in the Japanese language and acquaints students with the literature and cultural history of Japan.
-Courses are also available for those interested in business Japanese, classical Japanese, film, and women's studies.
+Courses are also available for those interested in business Japanese, classical Japanese, Japanese literature, film, pop culture, and women's studies.

 About this Program